William (1Research) Case of South Carolina

 King's Mountain and its heroes: History of the Battle of King's Mountain, 1881 <http://www.tngenweb.org/revwar/kingsmountain/allaire1.html> 19 April 2009.

 Note 1: Another record of this story states William's age was 100 as opposed to 109.
 Therefore, his date of birth is relatively correct.

-Note 2: From this narrative, we learn that our Cases were Tories.
-This would explain the families migration from the family home after the Revolution.
+Note 2: From this narrative, we learn that our Cases might have been Tories.
+If so, this would explain the families migration from the family home after the Revolution.